dhirajpatra/texttoimg_stablediffusion/README.md

 How it works:

 * The model notebook file ready to create text to image.
-* More you give the deteails in text it is better to generate accurate images
+* More you give the deteails in text it is better to generate accurate images.
-* You can optimize the model
+* You can optimize the model.

 ## Getting Started